tgteacher/BigData-LA1/ASSIGNMENT.md

   graded at most 50%, since all tests will be repeated on undisclosed data.

-The total number of tests will be 38, distributed as follows:
+The total number of tests will be 36, distributed as follows:
-- 2 download tests (1 disclosed, 1 undisclosed)
 - 12 plain Python tests (6 disclosed, 6 undisclosed)
 - 12 RDD tests (6 disclosed, 6 undisclosed)
 - 12 DataFrame tests (6 disclosed, 6 undisclosed)